-Scotland has a wide variety of soil types with a wide range of properties.
+Scotland has a wide variety of soil types which have a wide range of properties.
 Soils are classified by grouping similar soils together.
 In Scotland, soil classification is based on the soil properties you can see in the field (for example, colour, texture) and on the arrangement and nature of the different horizons (layers) within the soil.
-The main soils types are described below.
+The main soil types are described below.

 Lithosols are shallow soils with rock less than 10 cm from the surface.
 The Scottish soil classification (2013) includes four sub-groups